Note: To set up Google Wifi with Google Nest Wifi devices, learn how to use Google Wifi with Google Nest Wifi.

 - Once added, tap Test Now to check the strength of its Wi-Fi connection and to determine if it can be moved to a better location.

-After your Wifi points are setup, you’ll see an overview of your Wi-Fi network and all the Wifi points that you’ve set up.
+After your Google Wifi points are set up, you’ll see an overview of your Wi-Fi network and all the Wifi points you’ve set up.